adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/filesync.md

 I already mentioned that dealing with files is highly platform dependent.
 This is very apparent when we deal with the file sync handler.
 We have to define a platform-specific service for retrieving a data source and deleting files.

-### Step 3: Implement the Platform-Specific IFileSyncProvider
+### Step 3: Implement the Platform-Specific FileSyncProvider

 We have mentioned the platform-specific `IFileSyncProvider` a few times.
 We can define this interface in the shared project using the calls we need to make: